-Jose addressed the synthesis of thermally coupled distillation column configurations to separate non azeotropic multicomponent mixtures containing N components.
+Jose, who is also back in Spain at the University of Alicante, has been addressing the synthesis of thermally coupled distillation column configurations to separate non azeotropic multicomponent mixtures containing N components.
 He showed that for sharp separations of an N component mixture it is possible to develop a superstructure that takes into account all the possibilities, from thermally linked systems with only one reboiler and one condenser, to sequences with only conventional columns (2(N-1) condensers and reboilers).
 All the partially thermal linked superstructures are included.
 The superstructure is systematically generated using the State Task Network (STN) formalism.
 Jose modeled the superstructure using Generalized Disjunctive Programming using shortcut models.
 Jose used a modified version of Logic Based Outer Approximation algorithm to solve several example problems that were applied to hydrocarbon mixtures.
 The interesting part of Jose's results is that the column configurations he synthesized even for these ideal systems involved side-rectifiers or side-strippers, or led to Petlyuk column configurations.
-Jose is currently exploring the inclusion of heat integration in these columns.
-A copy of his ESCAPE paper is enclosed.

-Operational Planning and Retrofit Design in Process Networks
+Planning for Retrofit Design in Process Networks